-If no C-wire can be located, one can be installed, but HomElectrical recomends leaving any wiring instalation to an electrical professional
+If no C-wire can be located, one can be installed, but HomElectrical recomends leaving any wiring installation to an electrical professional.

 In the USA, 90% of homes are using low voltage systems like a central furnace or a heat pump or a boiler as their heating/cooling system.
 Only about 10% of homes are using line voltage systems like a baseboard heater or a forced fan heater or a convector or a radiant ceiling heater.